 Some people are just born lucky.
 They’re blessed with a creative mind, a unique talent, or the ability to learn—and retain—foreign languages.
 They have model good looks or always win raffle prizes.
 But in my case, luck (and some very wise parents) would give me the opportunity to grow up on the edge of an extraordinary city—a lovely confluence of hills, fog, arts, culture, and cuisine, all packed into a seven-by-seven-mile square.

 Of course, it wasn’t until I moved away from San Francisco that I truly appreciated the splendor of what I had at my doorstep.
 It’s a city of unbounded creativity and unforgettable beauty.
 A city as dedicated to its baseball team as it is to eating locally, organically, and deliciously.
-And a city that has grown up through gold rushes, earthquakes, and world war efforts, weaving a rich history along the way.
+And a city that has grown up through gold rushes, earthquakes, and war efforts, weaving a rich history along the way.

-Thanks to my current displacement from the San Francisco Bay Area, my home base has instead become one of my favorite long weekend destinations—the perfect getaway for travelers who take their beautiful cities with a healthy dose of eccentricity.
+Thanks to my current displacement from the San Francisco Bay Area, my home base has instead become one of my favorite long weekend destinations—the perfect getaway for travelers who take their cities with a healthy dose of nature and eccentricity.
 Foodie or outdoorsman, hippie or hipster, there’s a little something for everyone here.

 So pack your bags.
 And be sure to wear some flowers in your hair.